 It was certainly a struggle and took many years to be able to do that.
 I think I'm still going through that journey.

 Running a small business is hard.
-When you start out as a one-man band you’re doing everything.
-As you start to grow you’re still doing everything without realising but you have more responsibilities each year.
+When you start out as a one-man band, you're doing everything.
+As you start to grow, you're still doing everything without realising that you have more responsibilities each year.
 Finally, a point comes where you need that support and you need to let go.

 Do you meditate or practice mindfulness?

 I've done yoga and Pilates on and off over the years and will continue to do so.
 I've never tried meditation.
 It would probably be great for me, because I have trouble switching off.
 It's definitely something I'm willing to try.

 Why we’ll keep delivering for our communities in the face of COVID-19

 As Australia tries to keep pace with a rapidly changing business and social landscape in the wake of COVID-19, Momentum Media is leading the way delivering essential content to our communities, writes Alex Whitlock, director of Wellness Daily.

 “Kindness is the language that the deaf can hear and the blind can see.” – Mark Twain